Education Equity

 Who has the responsibility for providing education to Havasupai students?

-What is the Bureau of Indian Education (BIE)?
+What is the BIE?

 Who is bringing this case?

 This case is being brought by four Havasupai children and the Native American Disability Law Center, a non-profit legal services organization that serves the needs of Native Americans with disabilities in the Four Corners region.
-Together, these plaintiffs seek to ensure the adequacy of the educational opportunities afforded to children attending the Havasupai Elementary School.
+Together, these Plaintiffs seek to ensure the adequacy of the educational opportunities afforded to children attending the Havasupai Elementary School.

 Who are the Defendants?